femto-code/Raspberry-Pi-Dashboard/README.md

 3. Remember password and enjoy!

 ### Enabling remote shutdown/reboot (OPTIONAL)
-> Recommended only, if your RPi is not accessible over the Internet!
+> Recommended only, if your RPi is **not** accessible over the Internet!
-In order to use the remote power functionality you have to give the user `www-data` advanced rights:
+In order to use the remote power functionality you have to give the user `www-data` advanced rights for running one specific command:
 1. Run `sudo visudo` to open the editor for adjusting user rights
 2. Be careful what you change here!
 Just add the following at the **end** of the file: `www-data ALL=NOPASSWD: /sbin/shutdown`
 3. Restart your Pi and now shutdown from another device (connected to local network) is possible